Employee Reskilling and Upskilling: Next is Now

 No matter how many times we’re warned of the profound and impending shortage of skilled workers needed to fill the jobs of the future – and for the record, the warnings have been around for years – an alarming number of companies across the globe are putting off the implementation of proactive human capital strategies.

 Some of the delay can be attributed to the pandemic.
 Normal business activities have largely been overtaken by crisis management.
-We’ve been so busy ensuring the survival of our organizations, we haven’t had as much time as we might need to address future challenges.
+We’ve been so busy ensuring the survival of our organisations, we haven’t had as much time as we might need to address future challenges.

 However, the pandemic cannot be used as an excuse for all of the dithering and delaying.
 And for the record, there is a lot of that going on right now.